 In 2009, a group of five mums were attending the St Kilda Maternal and Child Health Centre on Chapel Street when they noticed baby goods stacked high in the photocopying room that had been kindly donated by local parents in the area.

-One of the mums, who is now our CEO, Jessica Macpherson, saw a need and volunteered to sort, launder and package the preloved goods for rehoming to families who might need them.
+One of the mums, Jessica Macpherson, saw a need and volunteered to sort, launder and package the preloved goods for rehoming to families who might need them.
 The presentation of the goods was very important - Jessica and the other mums only wanted to rehome items that they would be comfortable receiving for their own children.
 This has become a key value at St Kilda Mums.

 Once the goods were ready for rehoming, Sarah Pitney, the Enhanced Care Nurse from the Centre, then distributed the items to families in need in the area.